top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

 ## Demo setup {#demo-template-run}

-First, you need to install the wireless adapters on the Duckiebots. ssh into the bots and then run the following command on each Duckiebot.
+ssh into the bots and then run the following command on each Duckiebot.

-Find the name of the wifi interface and IP adress of the tp link adapter

-    $ iwconfig

-Then change to dependencie directory

-    cd ~duckietown/catkin_ws/src/30-localization-and-planning/fleet_messaging/dependencies

-install!

-    ./install_fleet_messaging <wifi-iface> <ipaddr>

-Three more packages are needed to enable the communication beween the Duckiebots, namely Protobuf, ZeroMQ and B.A.T.M.A.N.
+Some packages are needed to enable the communication beween the Duckiebots, namely Protobuf, ZeroMQ and B.A.T.M.A.N.
 For this run the following code.

-Find the name of the wifi interface and IP adress created by batman (wifi interface: bat0)
+Find the name of the wifi interface (wifi interface normally: wlan0) and specify a static IP adress, be carefull to not use the same IP on two bots

     $ iwconfig